C2FO/vfs/docs/sftp.md

 functions.
 Environmental variable `VFS_SFTP_INSECURE_KNOWN_HOSTS` will set this callback function to [ssh.InsecureIgnoreHostKey](https://godoc.org/golang.org/x/crypto/ssh#InsecureIgnoreHostKey) which may be helpful for testing but should not be used in production.
+4. Defaults to trying to find and use <homedir>/.ssh/known_hosts.
+For unix, system-wide location /etc/ssh/.ssh/known hosts is also checked.
+SSH doesn't exist natively on Windows and each third-party implementation has a different location for known_hosts.
+Because of this, no attempt is made to find a system-wide file for Windows.
+It's better to specify in KnownHostsFile in that case.

 ## Usage